FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 What is the difference between FDA-cleared and FDA-approved skincare devices?

 FDA clearance applies to moderate-risk Class II devices through the 510(k) pathway, demonstrating substantial equivalence to existing devices.
 FDA approval applies to high-risk Class III devices and drugs requiring extensive clinical trials.
-Most skincare devices, including LED light therapy technology, are FDA-cleared rather than approved.
+Most skincare devices, including LED light therapy masks, are FDA-cleared rather than approved.

 How can I verify if a skincare device is FDA-cleared?